 I specially developed this recipe so the batter comes together in one large bowl!
 You don't need to prepare the flax egg separately, which means less washing up.

 Your final pumpkin bread batter should be thick.
 If it looks curdled, don't worry!
-Using Libby's pumpkin puree sometimes results in a curdled batter (see pictures 2 & 4) but it bakes beautifully.
+Using Libby's pumpkin puree sometimes results in a curdled batter (see images 2 & 4) but it bakes beautifully.
 When I used homemade pumpkin puree, my batter was smoother.

 Tips for baking the bread loaf